 What is penile discharge?

 Penile discharge is considered to be any substance that comes out of the penis that isn’t urine.
 Some types of discharge, such as ejaculate, which occurs during orgasm, and pre-ejaculatory fluid, which occurs during sexual stimulation before climax, are both considered normal and are nothing to worry about.

 Is it normal to have penile discharge?

-Other forms of penile discharge aren’t as common and might be a result of an STI or another infection.
+With that said, there are other forms of penile discharge that aren’t as common and might be a result of a sexually transmitted disease (STD) or another infection.